 - ACE inhibitors (or sartans)

 The physician will want to investigate whether other arteries in your body are also affected.
 This can be done using a duplex of the cervical vessels and an ultrasound of the abdomen.
-This will allow care professionals to detect arteriosclerosis in other locations and treat it, if necessary.
+This will allow care professionals to detect arteriosclerosis at other sites and treat it, if necessary.

 Treatment centres and specialisationsTreatment centres and specialisations